casualwriter/vanilla-worker-playground/README.md

 ## Notes

 * sorry for rush, the source code not well formatted.
-* vanilla javascript, total less than 300 line html/css/js, plus less 50 lines js for worker.
+* vanilla javascript, less than 300 line html/css/js, plus 50 lines js for worker.
 * last udpated on 2024/04/08
-* license MIT
+* MIT license